Aspose/Aspose-API-Reference-Examples/english/words/net/split-document/_index.md

 title: Split Document
 linktitle: Split Document
 second_title: Aspose.Words for .NET API Reference
-description: Examples contain by headings html, by sections html, by sections, page by page, merge documents and by page range
+description: Tutorials contain by headings html, by sections html, by sections, page by page, merge documents and by page range
 type: docs
 weight: 1450
 url: /words/net/split-document/
 ---
-Examples contain by headings html, by sections html, by sections, page by page, merge documents and by page range
+Tutorials contain by headings html, by sections html, by sections, page by page, merge documents and by page range

 ## By Headings Html